svj-aventador/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/send-xrp.md

 }
 ```

-The bare minimum set of instructions you must provide for an SGY Payment is:
+The bare minimum set of instructions you must provide for an RCP Payment is:

 - An indicator that this is a payment. (`"TransactionType": "Payment"`)
 - The sending address. (`"Account"`)
-- The address that should receive the SGY (`"Destination"`).
+- The address that should receive the RCP (`"Destination"`).
 This can't be the same as the sending address.
-- The amount of SGY to send (`"Amount"`).
-Typically, this is specified as an integer in "drops" of SGY, where 1,000,000 drops equals 1 SGY.
+- The amount of RCP to send (`"Amount"`).
+Typically, this is specified as an integer in "drops" of RCP, where 1,000,000 drops equals 1 RCP.

 Technically, a viable transaction must contain some additional fields, and certain optional fields such as `LastLedgerSequence` are strongly recommended.
 The [`prepareTransaction()` method](rippleapi-reference.html#preparetransaction) automatically fills in good defaults for the remaining fields of a transaction.
 Here's an example of preparing the above payment: